-An Element7 Benchmark 3-layer wide-plank floor, has both the structural integrity and premium-plus finish that will give you a hardwood floor that will last for decades (without refinishing), as our clients will testify.
+A Benchmark – Element7 three-layer wide-plank floor, has both the structural integrity and quality of finish that will give you a fabulous hardwood floor that will last for decades (without refinishing), as our clients will testify.
 Cheaply engineered floors may well seem cost attractive in the short term, but commonly need refinishing within 1 to 2 years and have a typical lifespan of only 4 to 6 years.
-Depending on your requirements the cheaper option is often a false economy.
+Depending on your requirements, the cheaper option is often a false economy.

 Quality and Grade of Oak

 There are three grades of wood floor top layers, prime – (no knots), knotty – (normal knots) and country -(large knots and filled splits).
-We encourage comparisons, as what another company might advertise as a prime grade is often considered a knotty grade by Element7.
-Our more exacting selection process affects raw material costs.
+We encourage comparisons, as what another company might advertise as a prime grade is often considered a knotty grade by Element7, similarly knotty grades are very often in fact country grades.
+Our far more exacting selection process affects raw material costs.

 Plank Widths and Lengths